Captain Carla Roberson

 The Court room is located in the City Hall Complex on John Street.
 There is a parking lot on John Street where you can park for court and other court business.

 Property can be left any time, 24 hours a day, and seven days a week.
 Loose leaf writing paper, envelopes, stamps, legal material, eye glasses, and religious material may be left for an inmate.
-An inmate may also receive three white underwear, three white pairs of socks and three white t-shirts.
+Some of these items can be purchased through commissary account.

 Prescription medication may be left for an inmate if it is in the original prescription bottle with the official label.
 Medical staff will evaluate the medication and dispense based on their assessment.
 No over the counter medication, creams, etc. are accepted.